Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 char *buffer = malloc(buffer_size * sizeof(char));  // a char is 1 byte, so sizeof(char) is optional
 ```

-If we are also working with derived types, such as vectors or structs, then we need to find the size of those types as
+If we are also working with derived types, such as vectors or structs, then we need to find the size of those types.
+By
-well.
-But by far the easiest way to handle these types is to use `MPI_Pack_size()`,
+far the easiest way to handle these is to use `MPI_Pack_size()`, which supports derived datatypes through the
+`MPI_Datatype`,

 ```c
 int MPI_Pack_size(